Babandeep16/PracticalLab04ML/README.md

 ##  Overview
+**Machine Learning Programming**
+This lab demonstrates key data preprocessing techniques using Python and Pandas within a Jupyter Notebook.

 This lab focuses on essential data preprocessing techniques using Python and Pandas.
 The notebook includes step-by-step examples for:
 - Tidying unstructured data